Table of Contents

 Christianity varies by tradition in its view of the importance of holy sites.
 However, there are many sites throughout the middle east connected to the life, death, and resurrection of Jesus along with other events reported in the New Testament, particularly the journeys of Paul.

 For Muslims, the three holy cities are, in order, Mecca, Medina, and Jerusalem.
-Hajj, or pilgrimage to Mecca, is one of the 5 pillars of Islam, and required of every able Muslim once in their lifetime.
+Hajj, or pilgrimage to Mecca, is one of the 5 pillars of Islam and is required of every able Muslim once in their lifetime.

 Places of Worship